 Click on any of the photos below, to jump to the places in CJ3B.info where you'll find more photos and details on these built-up Jeeps.

-Because he's a Caterpillar mechanic, Brian Greif painted his 3B (above right) in Caterpillar Yellow.
+Because he's a Caterpillar mechanic, Brian Greif painted his 3B (bottom right) in Caterpillar Yellow.

-Oldtime posted this on Halloween, on the CJ-3B Bulletin Board:
+Oldtime posted this on Halloween, on the old CJ-3B Bulletin Board:

 Yes, the bright yellow color with a tinge of orange is also known as "Transport Yellow".
 This color for CJ-3B is well advertised in many of the sales brochures from the late 1950s and early 1960s.
 So why is this color so phantom-like?
 Seldom if ever seen on original unretouched Jeeps?
 I have a theory.
 But first a short ghost story...